danielbodnar/awesome-stars/README.md

 ## automation

+- [xebis/infrastructure-template](https://github.com/xebis/infrastructure-template) - Template to automate GitOps and IaC in a cloud.
+GitLab CI manages static and dynamic environments, which are created, updated, and destroyed by Terraform, then set up by cloud-init and Ansible.
 - [brocode/fw](https://github.com/brocode/fw) - workspace productivity booster
 - [0x4D31/burpa](https://github.com/0x4D31/burpa) - Burp-Automator: A Burp Suite Automation Tool with Slack Integration.
 It can be used with Jenkins and Selenium to automate Dynamic Application Security Testing (DAST).
 - [Red5d/docker-autocompose](https://github.com/Red5d/docker-autocompose) - Generate a docker-compose yaml definition from a running container